 - synthetic nonwovens meltblown

 Johns Manville offers various types of technologies for our nonwovens products.
 While all of these technologies service multiple applications, read below to see which technology fits your specific need.

 Synthetic Nonwovens Spunbond

 Johns Manville synthetic spunbond nonwovens are made by spinning continuous polyester fibers onto a moving belt.
-The continuous fibers come from polyester raw materail that has been dried, melted and extuded into a flowing polymer melt.
+The continuous fibers come from polyester raw material that has been dried, melted and extruded into a flowing polymer melt.
 After the spinning process, the polyester emerges as several thin, continuous filaments.
 These are cooled, stretched and solidified to consistent dimensions before being laid on the belt to form a mat.

 Depending on your requirements, we have the ability to vary our bonding technologies.
 Our nonwovens can be bonded thermally, mechanically or chemically - each process resulting in highly differentiated characteristics.

 Johns Manville has also released a new Synthetic Bico Spunbond.